-The curriculum firmly underpins the Mission Statement from which an ethos is created which supports the spiritual development of our whole school community.
-We aim to provide opportunities for academic achievement and spiritual, social moral, cultural, physical and creative development.
+The curriculum firmly underpins the Mission Statement from which an ethos is created, supporting the spiritual development of our whole school community.
+We aim to provide opportunities for academic achievement and spiritual, social, moral, cultural, physical and creative development.

 As a Catholic School, St. Bernard's Preparatory School, assists our children on their respective faith journeys.
-We share with all our children the Catholic vision of life through the 'Here I Am' programme of Religious Education.
-The teaching of RE supports and strengthens the ethos of school and the partnership between family, parish and school.
+We share with all our children the Catholic vision of life through the 'Come and See' Religious Education programme.
+The teaching of RE supports and strengthens the school's ethos and the partnership between family, parish and school.